 64. To improve support to field programmes, appropriate methodologies for environmental assessments related to refugee operations are being refined.
-The use of tools, such as environmental indicators, checklists, impact matrices, GIS, GPS and satellite images, will also be explored.
+The use of tools, such as environmental indicators, checklists, impact matrices, Geographical Information Systems, Global Positioning Systems and satellite images, will also be explored.

-65. UNHCR regularly liaises with important partners on environmental issues, within the United Nations system (the United Nations Environment Programme (UNEP), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the World Food Programme (WFP), the United Nations Development Programme (UNDP) and the Inter-Agency Committee on Sustainable Development), with host and donor Governments and with NGOs.
+65. UNHCR regularly liaises with important partners on environmental issues, within the United Nations system (UNEP, UNESCO, WFP, UNDP and the Inter-Agency Committee on Sustainable Development (IACSD)), with host and donor Governments, and with NGOs.

-4. Refugee/returnee aid and development
+4. Refugee/Returnee aid and development

-66. A round table on the theme of "The Gap between Humanitarian Assistance and Long-Term Development" was convened by the Brookings Institution in Washington, D.C.
-It was co-sponsored by UNHCR and the World Bank and specifically addressed the gap in post-conflict situations, when development agencies are not yet operational, while humanitarian agencies are increasingly requested to phase out at an early stage.
-The work of the round table is being followed-up by a small representative action group.
+66. A Roundtable on the theme of "The Gap between Humanitarian Assistance and Long-Term Development" was convened by the Brookings Institution, Washington DC.
+It was co-sponsored by UNHCR and the World bank and specifically addressed the gap in post-conflict situations, when development agencies are not yet operational, while humanitarian agencies are increasingly requested to phase out at an early stage.
+The work of the Roundtable is being followed-up by a small representative Action Group.
 It is reviewing institutional arrangements for ensuring a better transition from humanitarian assistance to long-term development in post-conflict societies, as well as "ways to ensure more predictable, timely resources for bridging the gap".

-67. Concrete joint initiatives between the World Bank and UNHCR were launched in Azerbaijan and Burundi, while the cooperative efforts between UNDP and UNHCR in Rwanda were redirected to better facilitate the scaling down and phasing out of UNHCR operations.
+67. Concrete joint initiatives between the World Bank and UNHCR were launched in Azerbaidjan and Burundi, while the cooperative efforts between UNDP and UNHCR in Rwanda were redirected to better facilitate the scaling down and phasing out of UNHCR operations.

-68. The UNHCR operational framework for repatriation and reintegration in post-conflict situations was finalized early March 1999 and is being distributed to UNHCR offices in the field, as well as to key operational partners and donors.
+68. The UNHCR Operational Framework for Repatriation and Reintegration in Post-Conflict Situations was finalized early March 1999, and is being distributed to UNHCR Offices in the field, as well as to key operational partners and donors.

 69. Project proposals specifically covering refugee aid and development were put forward for Côte d'Ivoire and Guinea during 1998.
-The proposal for Côte d'Ivoire is very much development-oriented and requires close cooperation with UNDP in approaching donors at an inter-agency.
-At the request of the Government of Côte d'Ivoire, UNHCR is pursuing its cooperation on this with UNDP, within the framework of the 1997 Memorandum of Understanding, as well as that of the General Operations Agreement between UNHCR and the United Nations Office for Project Services, signed in 1998.
+The proposal for Côte d'Ivoire is very much development-oriented, and requires close cooperation with UNDP in approaching donors at an interagency.
+At the request of the Government of Côte d'Ivoire, UNHCR is pursuing its cooperation on this with UNDP, within the framework of the 1997 Memorandum of Understanding, as well as that of the General Operations Agreement between UNHCR and UNOPS, signed in 1998.
 Operational linkages with development oriented agencies and international financial institutions are also being established.
 The African Development Bank, for example, remains the focus for initiatives in West Africa.